Mahar: Culture and social stratification

 Historically Mahar had "12 and half" endogamous subcastes.
 The major subcastes include Ladvanshi (derived from "Lata Pradesh" current Gujarat), Somvanshi, Andhavanshi, Tilvanshi, Bawane (Bhavani Mahar), Gondvanshi, Kadvanshi and Kosare.
 These subcaste names are not totemistic.
 Some of the subcaste names represent the territory they controlled or occupied, while other subcaste names represent the acts their founders did.
 The Somavanshi Mahar trace their descent (bloodline) from the Mahabharata's Pandava.
 The Somavanshi Mahar claim to have taken part in the Mahabharata war and subsequently settled in Maharashtra.
-Before converting to Buddhism these subcastes would not marry and eat with one another.
+Before converting to Buddhism these subcastes would not marry or eat with one another.

 The Mahars of the Deccan speak a non-standard version of Marathi.
-When a Mahar meets a man of his own caste he says Namastu, and when he meets anyone other than a Mahar he says Johar (possibly from the Sanskrit Yoddhar (Warrior).
+When a Mahar meets a man of his own caste he says Namastu, and when he meets anyone other than a Mahar he says Johar (possibly from the Sanskrit Yoddhar or Warrior).
 Mahars belonging to different regions are not permitted to intermarry unless some family connection can be traced between them.
 The Mahars are divided into number of exogamous groups or clans or kuls.
 There is evidence that each of the exogamous group historically owned and worshipped Devak or Totem, which is important at the time of a marriage ceremony.
 Members of families with a common Devak cannot intermarry.